rcarrata/rcarrata.github.io/_posts/2022-02-23-sign-images-1.md

 ## 5. Generating KeyPair with Cosign

 To sign content using cosign, a public/private keypair must be generated.
-Cosign can use keys stored in Kubernetes Secrets to so sign and verify signatures.
+Cosign can use keys stored in Kubernetes Secrets to sign and verify signatures.

 In order to generate a secret you have to pass the cosign generate-key-pair command a k8s://[NAMESPACE]/[NAME] URI specifying the namespace and secret name: